fbpx

 • Cannot match the appropriate letter when given the sound.

-• May try to sound the letters of a word but is then unable to say the correct word.
-For example, sounds the letters ‘c-a-t’ but then says cold.
+• May try to sound a word’s letters but cannot say the correct word.
+For example, they may sound the letters’ c-a-t’ but then say cold.

 • Puts letters in the wrong order, reading felt as left, act as cat, reserve as reverse, expect as except.